UnintelligibleMaker/PyTerrainModeler/README.md

 # PyTerrainModeler

-* Warning
+Warning
   These instructions are known to work on my Ubuntu system.
 It's an outline for getting this to work not a map or a guide.
 I am, after all, Unintelligible Maker.

+Setup:
-* To get Map Data:
+* Get Map Data:
-  - install awscli
+  * install awscli
      - Older systems use:\
       `sudo apt install awscli`
     - Newer ones use:\
       `sudo snap install aws-cli --classic`
-  - Make dir\
+  - Make dir and move into it\
     `mkdir MapZen`\
     `cd MapZen`
-  - fetch map data
+  - fetch map data into the new MapZen directory\
     `aws s3 cp --no-sign-request --recursive s3://elevation-tiles-prod/skadi ./`
-* To convert it from the hgt files it comes as to the geotiff files I read
+* Convert MapZen Data from the hgt files it comes as to the geotiff files PyTerrainModeler reads
-  - Install GDAL\
+  * Install GDAL\
     `sudo apt install gdal-bin`
   - deflate:\
     `python ../bin/mapzen_hgt_to_geotiff --remove`\
-    Note: the --remove says to remove the originals as it goes.
+      Note: the `--remove` says to remove the original hgt files as it goes.
       This is to save space.
-    You can remove this to keep the originals if you want.
+      You can omit this to keep the originals if you prefer.
+      I deleted them so the script supports it.
     - That is just a wrapper around:\
-      `gdal_translate -co COMPRESS=DEFLATE -co PREDICTOR=2 {hgt_filename} {tif_filename}`
+      `gdal_translate -co COMPRESS=DEFLATE -co PREDICTOR=2 {hgt_filename} {tif_filename}`\
+      It does all the files and removes the originals, but this is all it does.

-* Dependencies:
+* Install Dependencies:
   - GeoPy\
     `pip install geopy`
   - GeoTiff\